A white Golden Retriever is simply a regular Golden Retriever with a very pale coat.

 As well, both breed lines will “blow their coat” (shed profusely) twice per year at the changing of the seasons.

-While much anecdotal evidence exists that white Golden Retriever dogs have a more calm and laid-back personality than do darker-coated Golden Retrievers, there is no hard science that backs up this claim.
+Much anecdotal evidence exists that white Golden Retriever dogs have a more calm and laid-back personality than darker-coated Golden Retrievers.
+But, there is no hard science that backs up this claim.

 Coat color details aside, the Golden Retriever breed is known as one of the friendliest dog breeds overall.